Krishan-Nattar/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) O(n)

-The function will run a number of times equal to the amount given in 'bunnies', therefore it is O(n) n equals the amount of bunnies passed in.
+The function will run a number of times equal to the input amount given in 'bunnies', therefore it is O(n) n equals the amount of bunnies passed in.

 ## Exercise II